Zechiax/Asterion/README.md

 # RinthBot

--  Discord bot with which you can track project updates from the [Modrinth](https://modrinth.com/) platform
+-  Access all of [Modrinth](https://modrinth.com/) platform within Discord

 ## Images
 ### Search for projects: